CDCgov/Rnssp-templates-docs/content/_index.en.md

 Our goal is to make a wide collection of report templates accessible and easily distributable via the [Rnssp R package](https://cdcgov.github.io/Rnssp/).

-This online documentation serves as a repository of support material for NSSP [NSSP](https://www.cdc.gov/nssp/index.html). members.
+This online documentation serves as a repository of support material for [NSSP](https://www.cdc.gov/nssp/index.html) members.
 This documentation provides:

 * instructions on how to add, use, and remove a template from an existing Rnssp R package installation;
 * detailed description of each template; and